faluhub/antiresourcereload/README.md

-## ARR FOR THIS MC VERSION DOESN'T WORK YET!!
+## ARR FOR THIS MC VERSION ISN'T ALLOWED YET!!

 # antiresourcereload
 Caches datapack- and server resources to make world creation faster.